cszach/cszach/README.md

 # Hi, I'm Zach :wave:

-Software engineering student and aspiring software entrepreneur with
+Computer science student and aspiring software entrepreneur
-a focus on modular software and clean code.

-Interested in building fun, interactive, and beautiful experiences
+interested in building fun, interactive, and beautiful experiences for the Web (graphics / games / VR / creative coding).

-(front-end/graphics/games/VR/creative coding).
+Obsessed with performance and clean code.

 ## Life